neilgoodman/jquery-render-tweets/README.md

 - _render_: Render the tweets into the attached DOM element.
 - _refresh_: Fetch the tweets using the `url` setting and then call `render`
+- `$.renderTweets.parseTweet`: A utility method to parse a tweet and turn @names, #tags, and links into HTML.
+This can be used inside of template helpers.

 # Events